LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 EAs will be presented in the Agent Workspace in several areas:

 1. Consumer Info Widget - each EA will be presented in its own section, much like for chat conversations today.
-They will be available in both Open Conversations & All Conversations, as well as in Engagement History widget.
+They will be available in both Open Conversations & All Conversations, as well as in the Conversation History widget.
 2. All Conversations - users will be able to search EAs in the All Conversations table, as part of the EAs search.

 {: .notice}